Akim-Delli/Nomad/README.md

 <dt><strong>Underscore.js</strong>

 <dt><strong>jQuery</strong></dt>
 <dd>jQuery is used by Backbone to support events and templating.
-Version used in the book is 1.9.1.</dd>
+Version used is 1.9.1.</dd>

 <dt><strong>Require.js</strong></dt>
 <dd>Require is used to control asset loading for the large number of script files used in the project.
 Version used is 2.1.5.</dd>